leon/leon.github.io/_posts/2016-05-02-multiple-trs-in-ng-for.md

 ---
 title: How to loop over multiple tr's with *ngFor
 layout: post
+categories: [angular]
-tags: [angular2, js]
+tags: [angular, js]
 ---

-I came across wanting to create a component in angular 2 that should display an edit section underneath a table row.
+#### I came across wanting to create a component in angular 2 that should display an edit section underneath a table row.

 But because `*ngFor` only supports creating one element I hit a wall.